 *Important caveat: Please note, the clone site will have a copy of your property data, branding, imagery and all content, but that data is FROZEN at birth.
 It does NOT update with articles you add, or new properties from your software feeds etc. We can periodically respawn the clone, to bring it in line with the production data, however you should consider the clone site and environment a testing ground for developers, rather than a content preparation area, or something you can show to staff expecting it to reflect all the content on the main site – as that is not it’s purpose.

-You can request as many pushes of your code up to the production environment as you like.
+You can request up to 1 push a week of your code up to the production environment.
 We try not to encourage pushes to production more than weekly (as this simply adds risk to your development cycles).
-However, you aren’t limited by this if you need to push out further tweaks or enhancements more quickly.
 We will act on these within 1 working day and during working hours.
 (Typically we are much faster than this, but this is the minimum standard).

 We do not allow direct control to push your changes to production.
 The reason for this is that experience has shown this is simply too risky.
 Whilst we don’t check/ test all of your front end code (that freedom/ flexibility being the point of direct access), we will likely cast our eyes over the check ins for a quick sanity check.
 And we will also do a sanity check for any potential risks introduced in the way your front end code calls the underlying platform.